liuxhy/expenses_tracker/README.md

 ## Security Notes

-- The MongoDB credentials are currently hardcoded in `backend/app.js`.
-For production, move these to environment variables.
+- **Never commit the `.env` file** to version control.
+It contains sensitive credentials.
+- The `.env.example` file is safe to commit as it contains no actual credentials.
-- Update CORS settings in production to restrict allowed origins.
+- In production, update CORS settings to restrict allowed origins to your actual frontend domain.
-- Keep your JWT secret secure and use a strong random string.
+- Use a strong, randomly generated JWT secret (minimum 32 characters).
+- Consider using environment-specific `.env` files (`.env.development`, `.env.production`) for different environments.

 ## License